Core Architecture & Compliance Mapping for Public Records Automation

 return record

-exemption_matrix = {
+matrix = {

 }

-for key, exemption_code in exemption_matrix.items():
+for key, code in matrix.items():

-if content_metadata.get(key, False):
+if metadata.get(key, False):

-record.processing_status = "CLASSIFIED"
+record.state = "CLASSIFIED"

 return record

-def process_record(file_path: Path, jurisdiction: str, request_type: str) -> ComplianceRecord:
+def process_record(file_path: Path, jurisdiction: str, request_type: str,

-"""End-to-end ingestion, hashing, and compliance validation pipeline."""
+"""End-to-end ingestion, hashing, deadline calc, and classification."""

 if not file_path.exists():